Apply to MEDPREP

 Orientation and Program Start

-Program Format and Instruction During the Pandemic
+Program Format and Instruction and Pandemic Conditions

 MEDPREP is a two-year program.
 Students attend a summer session upon program entry, followed by two long semesters following the SIUC academic year calendar.
 Taking classes during the second summer is optional.
 Rising second-year MEDPREP students typically work, attend research programs, take additional coursework or focus on medical school/dental school applications during this time.
 All students return for a second year of coursework, following the August-May SIUC academic schedule to complete the MEDPREP program.
 The MEDPREP program concludes at the end of the spring term of the student's second year.